 - Make certain that the needs of economically disadvantaged children are understood and work toward solutions to meet those needs

 Healthcare needs to be affordable for all Texans.
 Lack of adequate healthcare is not only a moral issue, it’s an economic issue.

 I would support legislation that turns the focus to improving coverage for preventative care and increases health education, which would ultimately save the state, and citizens, from covering higher costs of emergency room visits and serious illness.
-I would be in support of is expanding Medicaid.
+I would be in support of expanding Medicaid.
 I also want to work with physicians to figure out how to reduce our maternal mortality rate.

 My district is not immune to the dangers of unaffordable healthcare coverage.

 It’s time that the Texas Legislator does some bipartisan work and we can start with Gun Safety Laws.

 More than half of all Texans support stricter gun regulations and 81 percent say they would support requiring background checks for all gun purchases.